swyxio/spark-joy/README.md

 ### Color knowledge

 <details>
-  <summary> not tools but still important so here they are </summary>
+  <summary> Not tools but still important so here they are </summary>

 - [Sarah Drasner on Color](https://css-tricks.com/nerds-guide-color-web/)
 - [Louisa Barret on Color](https://www.youtube.com/watch?v=NdKAUXAvt8E)